 Primary prevention of infant food allergy: a randomised controlled trial of postnatal vitamin D supplementation (VITALITY)

 VITALITY (Primary prevention of infant food allergy: a randomised controlled trial of postnatal vitamin D supplementation) is a double-blind, randomised, placebo-controlled trial assessing the role of postnatal vitamin D supplementation for the prevention of infant food allergy.
-Recruitment began in December 2014, and is planning on recruiting 3055 healthy, term, breastfed 6-8 week old infants from council-run immunisation sessions across Melbourne, Australia.
+Beginning in December 2014, VITALITY recruited 2,739 healthy, term, breastfed 6-8 week old infants from council-run immunisation sessions across Melbourne, Australia.

 VITALITY aims to determine if vitamin D supplementation leads to a reduction in challenge-proven food allergy, LRIs, food sensitisation, doctor diagnosed eczema, and vitamin D deficiency in the first year of life; with the ultimate goal being to develop improved public health guidelines for vitamin D supplementation of infants.